 Upside Down Cranberry Cake is the ultimate fall and winter dessert!
 This twist on a classic upside down cake features a fluffy, tangy cake and a perfectly balanced homemade cranberry topping.
 Whether you need a cake for Thanksgiving, Christmas or any gathering this season, this festive cake is great for sharing!
 Makes 8 servings.

 It’s one of my favorite days of the quarter!
-It’s Freaky Friday… and as always, I’m thrilled to be sharing this new dip recipe with y’all, as well as introduce you to one of the ladies who I’ve met and gotten to know through this lovely collaboration.
+It’s Freaky Friday… and as always, I’m thrilled to be sharing this new recipe with y’all, as well as introduce you to one of the bloggers I’ve gotten to know through this collaboration.

 A mom of two and grandmother of one, Julie started her blog to share her love of cooking with family and friends.
 And she’s certainly inspired me this fall to do some baking!